pnimeesha/portfolio-np/README.md

   <div>
     <p>These are a few projects exploring practical applications of LLMs, embeddings, and responsible AI concepts:</p>
       <ul>
-        <li>Explored prompt engineering techniques and how they can be used to build LLM-enabled applications using LangChain for document-based question answering.</li>
+        <li><strong>Prompt Engineering & LLM Application with LangChain: </strong>Explored prompt engineering techniques and how they can be used to build LLM-enabled applications using LangChain for document-based question answering.</li>
-        <li>Fine-tuned a language model for domain-specific content creation, focusing on structured tasks such as blog writing and job description generation.</li>
+        <li><strong>Fine-Tuning LLMs</strong>for domain-specific content creation, focusing on structured tasks such as blog writing and job description generation.</li>
-        <li>Analyzed open-ended survey responses using text embeddings (e.g., Sentence-BERT) to extract insights and identify response clusters.</li>
+        <li><strong>Survey Response Analysis Using Text Embeddings: </strong>Analyzed open-ended survey responses using text embeddings (e.g., Sentence-BERT) to extract insights and identify response clusters.</li>
         <li>Fine-tuned text embeddings to generate synthetic queries for creating labeled training data, particularly for AI-powered job search and recommendation systems.</li>
       </ul>
   </div>